 Does this mean that the Padres move on?

-The Cubbies.
+The Cubbies?

 The Cubbies move on, yes.

-Well, that's gonna be who won?
+Well, that's going to be who won?

 The Cubbies, right?